TPODAvia/raspberry-IO/Arduino/README.md

 ![alt text](../docs/BottomRight.png)

 Create a folder were the code be implemented in the embedded systems.
 The `Arduino/Blink/` folder is brovided for the example.
-To compile the AVR programs use the top right corner buttons:
+To compile the AVR programs use the top right corner buttons.